Indoorfinality/Chatbot-langchain/README.md

-# GUFFADI AI Chatbot
+# 🤖 GUFFADI AI Chatbot 📚

-## Overview
+## ✨ Overview

-GUFFADI AI is a conversational chatbot application that allows users to interact with an AI chatbot.
-It integrates a knowledge base created from uploaded documents, enabling users to interact with the bot, book appointments, and retrieve information based on conversation history and uploaded documents.
+GUFFADI AI is your friendly neighborhood conversational chatbot! 💬 It's designed to seamlessly integrate with a knowledge base built from your uploaded documents.
+Think of it as your personal assistant who can chat, book appointments, and retrieve info based on your conversation history and the docs you give it! 🚀

-## Functionality
+## 🤩 Functionality: What Can It Do?

 With the GUFFADI AI Chatbot, you can:

-- **Provide User Information:** Enter your name, phone number, and email when prompted by the chatbot.
-After submitting this information, you can begin interacting with the chatbot.
+- **🙋‍♀️ Provide User Information:** Tell the bot a bit about yourself!
+Enter your name, phone number, and email when prompted.
+After that, the fun begins – you can chat with the bot! 🎉
-- **Book Appointments:** Schedule appointments by providing the appointment date, phone number, and email.
-The chatbot confirms the appointment and stores the details for future reference.
+- **📅 Book Appointments:** Need to schedule something?
+Provide the appointment date, phone number, and email.
+The chatbot confirms it and saves the details for you! ✅
-- **Upload Documents:** Upload documents in PDF, DOCX, or TXT format.
-The chatbot extracts text from these documents to create a knowledge base for answering queries.
+- **📂 Upload Documents:** Got PDFs, DOCXs, or TXTs?
+Upload them!
+The chatbot extracts the text to create a knowledge base just for you. 🧠
-- **Interact with the Chatbot:** Ask the chatbot questions.
-It responds based on:
+- **🗣️ Interact with the Chatbot:** Now the real magic happens!
+Ask questions and get answers based on:
-  - The conversation history (previous queries and responses).
+  - The conversation history (it remembers what you've talked about!). 🤯
-  - The content of the uploaded documents.
+  - The content of the documents you've uploaded. 📝
-  - You can ask the chatbot about personal details (like your name, phone, or email) or request appointment information.
+  - You can even ask about your own details or appointment info!
-- **View Appointment Details:** Request details of your booked appointments, and the chatbot will provide the appointment date, phone number, and email.
+- **ℹ️ View Appointment Details:** Wanna double-check your schedule?
+Ask the chatbot, and it'll give you the appointment date, phone number, and email. 🗓️

-## Key Features
+## 🌟 Key Features: What Makes It Special?

-- **Knowledge Base:** The bot references user-uploaded documents (PDF, DOCX, TXT) to answer questions [3].
+- **🧠 Knowledge Base:** It's not just chatting; it's learning!
+The bot uses your documents (PDF, DOCX, TXT) to answer questions.
+It's like having a super-smart research assistant! 🤓
-- **Memory of Conversations:** The chatbot maintains a history of conversations for better context and personalized responses [2].
+- **🤔 Memory of Conversations:** This chatbot *remembers*!
+It keeps a history of your chats for better context and more personalized answers. 🤯 No more repeating yourself!
-- **Appointment Management:** The bot allows users to schedule and view appointments [2].
+- **🗓️ Appointment Management:** Book and view appointments all in one place!
+It's like having a personal scheduler. 💼

-## How to Use This Chatbot
+## 🚀 How to Use This Chatbot: Let's Get Started!

-1. **Interact with the Bot:** After filling out the form (name, phone, email), start chatting with the bot by typing in queries.
+1. **💬 Interact with the Bot:** After filling out the form (name, phone, email), start chatting!
+Type in your questions and see what it can do. 🪄
-2. **Upload Documents:** Upload documents that the bot will use to answer questions.
-For example, if you upload a PDF with product information, you can ask the bot questions related to the product, and it will respond using the document content [1][4].
+2. **📚 Upload Documents:** Teach the bot something!
+Upload documents, and it will use them to answer questions.
+For example, upload a PDF with product info, then ask about the product.
+Watch it go! 🤩
-3. **Book Appointments:** Provide the date, phone number, and email to book an appointment [2].
-The bot will store this information.
+3. **📅 Book Appointments:** Schedule away!
+Provide the date, phone number, and email.
+The bot takes care of the rest. 😌
-4. **Ask for Appointment Details:** Inquire about upcoming appointments by asking the bot for the appointment details [2].
+4. **ℹ️ Ask for Appointment Details:** Need a reminder?
+Just ask the bot for your appointment details!
+Simple and sweet. 🍬